spexod/iSLAT/README.md

 ## Installation and updates

-### Download the latest version from github:
+### Download and run the latest version from github:

     git clone https://github.com/spexod/iSLAT
-    cd iSLAT
+    cd iSLAT/iSLAT
+    python iSLAT.py

 Remember to update the repository periodically from GitHub.